-The bill also includes provisions for the timely release of portable recording system data following incidents involving the use of force by peace officers, mandating that such data be released no later than 14 days after the incident unless a compelling reason is provided by the chief law enforcement officer.
+The bill also includes provisions for the release of portable recording system data within 14 days following an incident involving the use of force, unless a law enforcement agency asserts that public disclosure would interfere with an ongoing investigation.
 Other amendments include the reclassification of certain data and the establishment of procedures for individuals to challenge the classification of data as private or nonpublic.
 The effective date of these changes is set for the day following final enactment.

 Statutes affected: Introduction: 13.825